July 10, 2023

 Case Study 1: Accessible Residential Building Complex

 In this case study, a design firm was tasked with creating an accessible residential building complex that would cater to residents with diverse mobility needs.
-The firm utilized 3D rendering to effectively showcase the accessibility features of the project.
+The firm used 3D rendering to effectively showcase the accessibility features of the project.
 The renderings included visual representations of wide and ramped entrances, wheelchair-accessible corridors, and accessible parking spaces.
-By presenting these features through 3D rendering, the design firm was able to effectively communicate the accessibility solutions to the clients and stakeholders, allowing them to visualize and understand the inclusive design elements.
+By presenting these features through 3D rendering, the design firm could effectively communicate the accessibility solutions to the clients and stakeholders, allowing them to visualize and understand the inclusive design elements.
 This resulted in informed decision-making and a collaborative approach to ensuring that the project met the required accessibility standards.
 The successful implementation of 3D rendering, in this case study, enhanced client satisfaction and facilitated the construction process by minimizing errors and misunderstandings.

 Case Study 2: Inclusive Educational Facility